DAEDALUS-Modding/pa-extension-interface-on-units/README.md

 If the unit has a weapon or custom effect files, PAEIOU expects that all weapon, ammo, and effect files will have the ".json" or ".pfx" extension.

-If the unit has a custom model, it is expected that this model
+If the unit has a custom model, it is expected, by default, that the model is named `model.papa` and that its textures are `model_diffuse.papa`, `model_mask.papa`, `model_material.papa`.

 In addition, you may change these defaults by including an optional  file, `meta.json`, which can have the following fields, in any order:
 ```